scottgallant/docs.balsamiq.com/README.md

 * Run launchHugo.sh (or $ hugo server --watch)
 * If page hierarchy has been altered from previous build, remove public/ directory first, then run hugo.
 * To build hugo without watch, just run $ hugo
+* To use with LiveReload, <a href="https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei">install the extension for Chrome</a>.

 ## Running Gulp to rebuild CSS/JS Assets